marnelfr/back-to-symfony/README.md

 ## Controller arguments
 - An argument those name matches a route wildcard
-- Autowire a service via its type-hint
+- Autowired a service via its type-hint
 - Type-hint an entity class to automatically query about it
 - Type-hint the Request class to automatically get the Request object.